triton-inference-server/pytriton/examples/fastertransformer_gpt_multinode/README.md

 # FasterTransformer GPT model deployment

-This example shows how to deploy the FasterTransformer GPT model using pytriton.
+This example shows how to deploy the FasterTransformer GPT model using PyTriton.

 ## Introduction